 But the closer she gets to their leader, the more she realizes she doesn’t actually know who—or what—she’s facing.
-The dark secrets he carries could be the key to her salvation—or the end of everything she’s known.
+Will the dark secrets he carries be the key to her salvation or the end of everything she’s known?

 Available on Amazon

 All rights reserved

 Meg stared up at him with unfocused eyes.
 She swayed a little as Tessa hit the door hard enough to shake the floor.